Delaware Clinical Research Unit (DCRU)

 The Delaware Clinical Research Unit (DCRU) is an outpatient research facility for adults and children.

-It is only available to investigators on a “space-only” basis, meaning that investigators must bring their own staff to assist with the protocols.
+DCRU is only available to investigators on a “space-only” basis, meaning that investigators must bring their own staff to assist with the protocols.

 Staff and supplies: Investigators must bring their own staff and study supplies to assist with the protocols.
+Supply storage is available on-site and can be arranged through the Clinic Coordinator.

 Oversight: Studies will be responsible for medical oversight of their studies.